-At Anston Park Infant School we strive to produce readers for life and we actively promote reading for pleasure.
+At Anston Park Infant School we strive to produce readers for life and we actively promote a love of reading.
 To support children in the early stages of reading we follow the Letters and Sounds phonic programme and children access books closely matched to their phonic knowledge.
 To compliment this we have a reading spine which spans EYFS, Year 1 and Year 2 so that children have access to high quality books covering a range of themes, based on different cultures, traditional stories and from a range of authors.
-As part of our drive to promote reading for pleasure every year we celebrate World Book Day in school.
-This year our chair of governors, better reading partners and sports coaches came in to read their favourite children's books.
-Children swapped classes to share books with a different year group and we dressed as book characters or ready to snuggle down for a bedtime story in our pyjamas.
-This year we were lucky enough to have the author Sue Wilkins visiting our school.
-She spent time in every class sharing her stories and answering questions from children.
+To promote a love of reading we have a dedicated story time slot each day for all classes and children take hame a book to share as well as a decodable book twice a week.
+As another part of our drive to promote a love of reading every year we celebrate World Book Day in school.
+In previous years our chair of governors, better reading partners and sports coaches have come in to read their favourite children's books.
+Children have swapped classes to share books with a different year group and we often dress as book characters or ready to snuggle down for a bedtime story in our pyjamas.
+We have been lucky enough to have the author Sue Wilkins visiting our school.
+She shared her stories and answered questions from children.
 Sue signed many books for children in school and provided us with a set of her books to keep.
-We will be sharing these books with each class so they can enjoy hearing these wonderful stories.
 After attending our school Sue emailed this lovely message.

 "Thank you for giving me the best day I’ve ever had since I started doing school visits!
 I was made to feel welcome and at ease by all the staff and by the pupils too.
 It was obvious that the teachers had put a lot of thought and effort into my visit, with the result that the children seemed to be really well-prepared.
 I have to say I was touched by everyone’s enthusiasm."

 If you want to find out more about Sue Wilkins then you can visit her web page suewilkins.co.uk